 Everyone’s journey is different.
 Kathie Lee always says, “Do you want to make God laugh?
 Tell him your plans.”

-Earlier this week, Dylan Dreyer spoke very bravely about secondary infertility.
+Back in 2019, Dylan Dreyer spoke very bravely about secondary infertility.
 She talked about coming into work after she initially thought she had a miscarriage and putting on a happy face because “that’s what we do.”
 She later found out that she did in fact miscarry.
 It is something that many of you have gone through, judging from the overwhelming response.

 The process of freezing was intense and painful.
 I remember taking the needles out of the refrigerator while working on a show and giving myself a shot in the stomach (while I still had my microphone on.)
 I had to do it twice (sometimes three times) a day and go to the doctor every other day for two weeks — the entire process takes a month.
 No one knew what I was going through because I didn’t share it.
 I guess part of me was disappointed in myself that I didn’t live out my intended plan.